-This article shows the results of computations carried out for 3 regions in Indonesia for the COVID-19 cases, especially in determining the parameters in the SIR model.
+In order to use SIR model, data are required.
+The authors here have collected data of Suspected, Infected and Recovered individuals from 3 selected areas and cases, namely Salatiga, Jakarta are the first and second cases and from all towns in Indonesia are sum up as the third study case.
+This article shows the results of computations carried out from these 3 types areas for the COVID-19 cases, especially in determining the parameters in the SIR model.
 As it is known, the basic reproduction number parameter Ro provides information on how fast the COVID-19 virus is transmitted.
 We can also find out how much Ro is in various countries and there are several studies related to Ro for COVID-19 (Gray et al., 2009) (Obadia et al., 2012) where the SIR model is stochastically used.
 However, the used complexity cannot provide an explanation for the rate of reproduction with respect to time (Paul L et al., 2019).
-For this reason, this article will compute specifically the parameters of the SIR model, namely beta (β) and gamma (γ) so that the Ro = β / γ parameter can be obtained.
-However, the so f S(t), I(t) and R(t) are obtained from the given data to model of system differential equations in general, the parameters are input to get S(t), I(t) and R(t) where the initial values of the three variables are known.
+For this reason, this article will compute specifically the parameters of the SIR model, namely beta ( $\beta$ ) and gamma ( $\gamma$ ) so that the Ro = $\beta$ / $\gamma$ parameter can be obtained.
+However, the following explanation will show how the parameters are time dependent so that the values of S(t), I(t) and R(t) are obtained from the given data.
+Unlike the model of system differential equations in general, the parameters are input to get S(t), I(t) and R(t) where the initial values of the three variables are known.
 The SIR models in several communities have been demonstrated (Cooper et al., 2020) (Dilip Kumar et al., 2020) where the parameters are known.
 In this article, we formulate the parameters in SIR model to obtain the time dependent of the basic reproduction number (Ro).